luqhak1m/assessment_automation/README.md

 - Initialize a Git repository and link it to the GitHub repository

 ## Environment & Assumptions
-(List environment variables for Admin, Employee, Supervisor credentials, and any assumptions you made.)

 - The automation uses environment variables and files to manage credentials = Admin credentials are fixed and stored in a .env file (and gitignored) with the username and password